cwq4yszdy4zhbfkb/CuriositySampling_review/README.md

 # Usage

 To start using Curiosity Sampling, you first need to prepare an [OpenMM system](http://docs.openmm.org/latest/userguide/application/02_running_sims.html).
+The running time for the example is 2h for CPU only platform, though preparing the input should not exceed 10 minutes.

 Here is an example:

 ```python
 from openmm.app import *